kittawat-thongpud/SSH_log_tools/context.md

 - `logs` entries require `name` and `path`.
 - Logging uses a rotating file handler; if directory creation fails, falls back to CWD.
 - `console` controls a console handler (warnings and above) in addition to file logging.
+- Excel export sizing is controlled by the optional `export` block.

 ## 5) Observability & Logging
 - Startup: `main.py` calls `setup_logging()` and logs tray/server lifecycle events.